achuvyas-kv/dapp-e2e-testing/.github/CI_SETUP.md

-# 🚀 CI/CD Setup Guide for Synpress E2E Testing
+# 🚀 Simplified CI/CD Setup for Synpress E2E Testing

-This guide will help you set up continuous integration and deployment for your Synpress-based E2E testing project.
+This guide covers the simplified CI/CD setup that avoids MetaMask timeout issues by following proven patterns from the Synpress team.

 ## 📋 Prerequisites